mtreerungroj/mtreerungroj.github.io/index.md

 # Hello World
-Ying is a Data Scientist with passion to solve real-world business challenges with Machine Learning.
-She's always enthusiastic to gather new knowledge with positive thinking, while running [FoxFox](http://foxfox.io), fun-to-use learning platform, which aims to use Machine Learning techniques for product improvement.
+Ying is a Data Scientist with a passion to solve real-world business challenges with Machine Learning.
+She's always enthusiastic to gather new knowledge with positive thinking while running [FoxFox](http://foxfox.io), fun-to-use learning platform, which aims to use Machine Learning techniques for product improvement.

 ### Personal Details
 * Name: Manusaporn Treerungroj